dward2/BME547/Resources/WebServices/sendgrid.md

 SendGrid is a web service that provides an API for sending e-mails from your own code.

+## __Important Update__
+On April 3, 2019, the `sendgrid` python package for using SendGrid in Python was updated from version 5.6 to 6.0.
+This was a BREAKING CHANGE, meaning that the functionality and syntax of various functions changed.
+The instructions below are written for version 5.6.
+If you want to keep with using this version, ensure that you are installing the correct sendgrid package by specifying the version number in your `requirements.txt` file as so:
+` sendgrid==5.6.0`.

+If you choose to use the updated version 6.0, make sure to refer to the instructions on the `sendgrid` GitHub site <https://github.com/sendgrid/sendgrid-python>
+as the instructions on this page may be obsolete for version 6.0.

 ## Set-up a SendGrid account and Generate an Access Key

 * Visit <sendgrid.com> and sign-up for the free plan.